ch-stark/gitops-rbac-example/blog/blog.md

   phase: Active
 ```

-Check generated ManagedClusterSetBinding and the generated Placement
+Check generated ManagedClusterSetBinding and the generated Placement after a namespace has been created

 ```
 apiVersion: v1